Special Needs Planning

 Government Benefits for People with Special Needs

-A major part of special needs planning is planning for government aid.
-This means understanding what programs are available and how they can assist your loved one.
+A major part of special needs planning is preserving eligibility for government aid.
+This includes understanding what programs are available and how they can assist your loved one.
 It also means you need to understand how inheritance and asset transfers may affect their benefits.
-Our Raleigh special needs planning lawyers can help you navigate the complexities of government programs so that your loved one and his or her benefits are secure.
+Our North Carolina Special Needs Planning Lawyers can help you navigate the complexities of government programs so that your loved one and his or her benefits are secure.

-Supplemental Security Income (SSI).
-SSI is a program that provides income to people with disabilities and special needs.
+SSI provides income to people with disabilities and special needs.
 However, SSI requires that individuals have very low amounts of assets and very low or no income.
 Any planning that incorporates SSI must carefully determine any asset transfers to the person with special needs.

 Preparing a Special Needs File